alpeshgupta01/Movie_Recommendation_System/README.md

 ﻿# Movie_Recommendation_System

-# 1. To run this go on terminal and type command --> streamlit run app.py
+# Task 1.
+For content based To run this go on terminal and type command --> streamlit run app.py
+# Task 2 .
+Collaborative filtering.ipynb